Robert Adams VI: Career

-In 1991, with President George H. W. Bush running for reelection, Adams was brought into the campaign as the Executive Director in South Carolina.
-From 1993-1994 Adams was the campaign manager for Governor David Beasley of South Carolina.
-With the election of Beasley, Adams was made Director of Board and Commission Appointments for the Governor.
+In 1991, with President George H. W. Bush running for reelection, Adams was brought into the campaign as the executive director in South Carolina.
+From 1993 to 1994 Adams was the campaign manager for Governor David Beasley of South Carolina.
+With the election of Beasley, Adams was made director of board and commission appointments for the governor.
 In 1996, Adams was the Republican nominee for a seat in the South Carolina House of Representatives.
-From 2001-2002, Adams was the campaign manager for then Lieutenant Governor Bob Peeler's run for Governor of South Carolina.
-Adams was also a political advisor to Governor Mark Sanford from 2002-2003.
+From 2001 to 2002, Adams was the campaign manager for then-lieutenant governor Bob Peeler's run for Governor of South Carolina.
+Adams was also a political advisor to Governor Mark Sanford from 2002 to 2003.
 Adams continued his work in politics and lobbying for the remainder of his career.

 Conservation work

 Robert and his brother Weston Adams III are noted conservationists and were successful in their political campaign opposing the Green Diamond Development outside of Columbia, SC.
 The development was a controversial plan for a community to be built in the Congaree River floodplain adjacent to the Congaree National Park's virgin bottomland forest.
 The efforts of the Adams brothers stopped the construction of the project.